FyperTheViper/liri-node-app/README.md

 Node Project

 Hello and Welcome to this installment of Github tours.
 Today we'll be exploring LIRI bot, a project that uses node and contains four commands.
+Typing "concert-this" and a band uses the Bands In Town API to locate where and when future concerts are.
+Typing "spotify-this-song" and a song name uses the Spotify API to "movie-this"
+"do-what-it-says"

 ![alt text](https://i.imgur.com/sLLZPP5.png "Switch Cases")